degutos/k8s-cka/notes/introduction.md

 #### Service

-Service will allow comunication between Pods, is uses permanent IP, each Pod has it own service.
+Service will allow communication between Pods, is uses permanent IP, each Pod has it own service.
 If we have a node with two pods inside one for my-app and another one for DB each of these pods will have his own service.
 A Pod can die and the service wouldn't.

 We can have also external Service which will allow external communication to the Node, for example when you would like to allow external user to access your application inside of the Cluster.
 So we can have external service for the just commented situation and internal service to allow internal communication between Pods, for example to your application pod access the DB pod.

 #### Ingress

 Ingress can be used very similar to External service and its own purpose is to allow external communication between the user and the application pod.
-Instead of creating external service we can create an ingress component on k8s and allow comunication to internal service.
+Instead of creating external service we can create an ingress component on k8s and allow communication to internal service.

 Ingress will give an external address like https://my-app.com